zachm/emissary/README.md

 emissary allows you to control the amount of traffic you send to each email provider via the configuration fields called `enabled`.
 This field is a float from 0.0 to 1.0, ranging from no traffic to all traffic.
-It is important that the sum of all `enabled` fields sums to 1.0.
+It is important that the sum of all `enabled` fields is 1.0.

 ## Running, Developing, and Debugging